Dallas County Council of Republican Women

 Texas conventions are governed by Roberts Rules of Order (Newly Revised) and the RPT Rules

-Political advertising paid for by Dallas County Council of Republican Women PAC, Susan Fountain, Treasurer
+Political advertising paid for by Dallas County Council of Republican Women PAC, Kerry Gaines, Treasurer

 A Tax Exempt Organization under section 527 of the Internal Revenue Code.